Kacey Musgraves To Take A Break From Music & Go Traveling

 The Kacey Musgraves Christmas Show will debut on Amazon Prime Video on November 29.

 On Amazon Prime Video’s official YouTube account, she released a trailer for the special which proves it’s going to be a bundle of fun.
-In the span of seven days, the 42-second clip has been watched more than 1.7 million times, proving to be anticipated by many fans.
+In the span of seven days, the 42-second clip has been watched more than 1.7 million times, appearing to be anticipated by many fans.

 Musgraves is no stranger to releasing projects within the festive season.
 In 2016, she released her first holiday album, A Very Kacey Christmas, via Mercury Records, which has a Metascore of 82.
 It consists of four original tracks and guest appearances from The Quebe Sisters, Willie Nelson, and Trigger.